-These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS").
-The accounting policies applied in these consolidated financial statements are presented in Note 4 and have been applied consistently to all years presented, unless otherwise noted.
+The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board ("IFRS").
+The accounting policies applied in these consolidated financial statements are presented in Note 3 and have been applied consistently to all years presented, unless otherwise noted.

-The financial statements were authorized for issue by the Company's Board of Directors on February 23, 2022.
+The financial statements were authorized for issue by the Company's Board of Directors on February 22, 2023.